iterative/dvc.org/content/docs/command-reference/import.md

   > revision.
 This can impact the behavior of `dvc update` (see the
   > [Importing and updating fixed revisions](#example-importing-and-updating-fixed-revisions)
   > example below).

+- `--no-exec` - create `.dvc` file without actually downloading the file or directory.
+E.g. if the file or directory already exists, this can be used to skip the download.
+The data hash is not calculated by this, only the metadata is saved into the `.dvc` file.
+You can use `dvc commit <out>.dvc` if you need the hashes in the new `.dvc` file and save existing data to the cache.

 - `-h`, `--help` - prints the usage/help message, and exit.